ONTARIO COALITION AGAINST POVERTY

-The Toronto police has moved in, since yesterday, to remove the occupy protesters from Toronto City Hall.
+The Toronto police has moved in since yesterday, to remove the occupy protesters, from the Toronto City Hall.
 And since last night, every single one of them, has been removed unto the street, by the police.
-But OCAP protesters and the other activists, are adamant, about what they want, the Toronto Mayor and the rest of Toronto City Council, to do, in order to meet their demand, regarding their latest gesture, on behalf of the poor.
-Some are even questioning if OCAP, is also being sincere, or if this is also another publicity grabbing stunt, by them.
-This is also Rob Ford's accusation, against OCAP members, which I also think is baseless.
-The needs of the poor and homeless in the city, should, in fact, be a priority, but it is also not, based on the actions of the Toronto Mayor and his colleagues.
+But OCAP protesters and the other activists, are also adamant about what they want the Toronto Mayor and the rest of the Toronto City Council to do, in order to meet their demands, regarding their latest gesture.
+And also on behalf of the poor.
+Some are even questioning, if OCAP is also being sincere, or if this is also another publicity grabbing stunt, by them?.
+This has also been Rob Ford's accusation, against OCAP.
+The needs of the poor and the homeless in the city, should, in fact, be a priority, but it is also not, based on the actions of the Toronto Mayor and his colleagues.
 Part of OCAP's demand, is for the city to provide more shelter beds, for the homeless.
-But the mayor, Rob Ford, also claim that this is not necessary and a waste of tax payer's money.
-Where does he get off saying that, or speaking on behalf of all tax payers?
+But the Mayor, Rob Ford, also claim that this is not necessary and a waste of tax payer's money.
+Where does he get off saying that?, Or speaking on behalf of all tax payers?
 To me, Rob Ford, despite his position as the Mayor, is also not qualified to speak on our behalf.
 He gave up that right, by insisting on putting his own opinions and beliefs, time and time again, before the public, and to also make that decision on our behalf.
 Rob Ford is bad for Toronto.

 I have news for Rob Ford, who I also think should be homeless, even for just one night in the cold, just to understand the plight of the poor and homeless, in the city.
 There is a lack of shelter beds in the the city of Toronto, for the homeless and this has also been a long standing issue.